askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/03-Element Selection/recommended-practices.md

 ![](images/recommended-practices/recommended-practices-button-not-recognized.png)

-If the button is not detected but the text or label inside it you can target the text element.
+If the button is not detected but the text or label inside it, you can target the text element.
 Assume the `1` is recognized as a `text`-element in the image above.
-Then you can target the button like this, if there is no other `text`-element `1` on the screen:
+Then you can target the button like this if there is no other `text`-element `1` on the screen:

 ```typescript
 await aui.click().text('1').exec();
 ```

-In the case above the only thing you can do is to use a [custom element](../../api/03-Element-Descriptions/customelement.md):
+As not even the `1` is detected as `text` in the case above, you cannot use this approach.
+In these cases, you can try out using a [custom element](../../api/03-Element-Descriptions/customelement.md) instead:

 ```typescript
 // Custom element instead of button().withText()